ian-weisser/asknot/README.md

 All changes take place in index.html.
 You don't need to touch any of the other files.

 *First*, let's add the actual list entry in toplevel.
-- We need a string ("Wrestling")
+- We need a string for people to see ("Wrestling")
-- We need a subgroup ID ('wrestle')
+- We need a unique subgroup ID that people won't see ('wrestle')

 ```
 <div class="group" id="toplevel">